-In addition to the annual review, a more Robust Review of the progress being made toward achieving the goals and objectives of Chapter 9 of this IMP for the current ten-year increment will be carried out periodically.
-This study will be developed to meet the requirements of reporting for the NNDP as well as Neb.
-Rev. Stat § 46-715(5)(d)(iii) to determine whether the measures adopted in this IMP are sufficient to offset depletions due to post-July 1, 1997, water uses and sustain progress toward a fully appropriated level of water use (Robust Review).
+In addition to the annual review, a more robust review of the progress being made toward achieving the goals and objectives of Chapter 9 of this IMP for the current ten-year increment will be carried out periodically.
+This analysis will be developed to meet the requirements of reporting for the NNDP as well as Neb.
+Rev. Stat § 46-715(5)(d)(iii) to determine whether the measures adopted in this IMP are sufficient to offset depletions due to post-July 1, 1997, water uses and sustain progress toward a fully appropriated level of water use.
+A Robust Review will be conducted in 2023 and 2027.
+The purpose of these Robust Reviews will be to address the indicator and triggers outlined in Section 10.6.2 of this IMP, which helps measure progress toward reaching the targets from Chapter 9.
 The process for this review is described below.
 The previous Robust Review will also serve as guidance for conducting the next one.